anthobarbarich/paradisecity/content/transport.md

 ![null](/images/uploads/tableau-–-3-2-.png)

-## BY CARPOOLING
+## CARPOOLING

-There will be a carpooling partner announced soon!
+Carpooling is a greener way to commute than coming alone in your car.
+Please check our carpooling options with Covevent here : https://my.covevent.be/paradisecity2019

 ## BY CAR